AleksanderWWW/go-datareader/README.md

 ## Example usage
-Gather Stooq daily quotes for a couple of tickers from the last 100 days.
+Gather quotes for a couple of tickers from the last 100 days.
+The returned data is in the form of the [gota](https://github.com/go-gota/gota) dataframe.
+Symbols for which the data could not be obtained are omitted.

+### Stooq
 ```
 stooqReader, err := reader.NewStooqDataReader(
 		[]string{"PKO", "KGH", "PZU"},  // stooq tickers